mas-bandwidth/virtualgo/README.md

 virtualgo
 =========

-Simulation of a go board and stones
+A simulation of a go board and stones